 Directions for Google Maps available here.

-Just below the slab we see above our heads the first wall of about twenty meters that awaits us.
-The beginning is certainly one of the most challenging steps of the route and makes us immediately understand both the type of rock and the effort required.
+Just below the slab we see above our head the first wall of about twenty meters that awaits us.
+The beginning is certainly one of the most challenging section of the route and makes us immediately understand both the type of rock and the effort required.
 It rises vertically with few holds for hands and feet and it will be necessary to pull up one's arms and find few handholds.
 Obviously the advice in a type of way like this is to proceed by going to look for those grips that may not be immediately visible but that, once identified, will help us reduce the use of the cable and save energy for the traits that we will face later.
-Climb up the wall, the cable bends to the left and we face a sideways exposed downhill beyond which the cable runs vertically and leads us inside a chimney beyond which we pass a tree and reach a ledge to the left where it is possible.
+Climb up the wall , the cable bends towards left and we face a sideways exposed downhill beyond which the cable runs vertically and leads us inside a a chimney chimney beyond which we pass a tree and reach a ledge to the left where it is possible.
 It is recommended to take a breath before leaving.
-At this point there is also an escape route on the right.
+At this point there is also an escape on the right.

 We move to the left and soon the cable starts vertical.
 As in the previous section, a fissure runs near the cable which, together with some pegs, will help us in the progression and offer us some small stopping points.
-This second vertical wall is definitely exposed and area.
+This second vertical wall is definitely exposed and airy.
 As we go up the crack widens and takes the form of a not particularly deep chimney.
 We leave the chimney near a small tree in a stretch with good natural grips.
-We continue on a traverse to the left that after a few meters leads us to climb a challenging vertical part that after a few meters presents us with a low rocky roof not useful as a stopping point.
+We continue traverse to the left that after a few meters leads us to climb a challenging vertical part that after a few meters presents us with a low rocky roof not useful as a stopping point.
 We continue vertically in a stretch poor in holds where climbing becomes very difficult and we will proceed very hard by pulling on the cable.
 We reach a narrow balcony where we can catch our breath and rest our arms at this point definitely under stress.
 We set off vertically on rock that continues to be smooth.
 A short traverse to the right and we start again with a new crack on our right.
-We continue to climb in this exposed and vertical stretch that leads us to climb the last meters of the ferrata.
-This stretch becomes more climbing as we go up and for the feet it is possible to find good holds to gain the last spur beyond which there is the summit ridge (2h from the start - 2h 45 'from the parking lot).

-From this stretch we will have to take the last stretch of the via ferrata, which is a not particularly difficult summit ridge but exposed and tiring for the legs.
-The ridge is aided with a metal cable mainly useful as a handrail.
-We will then reach a wooden bench with a view of the valley below.
-Here the demanding Ferrata Rino Pisetta (2h 15 'from the start - 3h total) ends.
+From this stretch we will have to take the last stretch of the via ferrata, namely a ending ridge not really difficult exposed and tiring.
+The ridge is aided with metal cable mainly useful as handrail.
+We reach then a a woodden bench with view on the valley.
+Here ends the challenging Rino Pisetta Ferrata (2h 15' from the beginning - 3h total).